ideaLighthouse4661/ideaLighthouse4661/README.md

-Hi!
-I'm developing software related to Internet Standards.
+Hi there — I build software at the heart of the open web.

-Since late 2013, I have been developing, maintaining, and improving certified libraries to help developers utilize OpenID Connect and OAuth 2 services.
-I strive to implement as many optional features as possible and adopt early specification drafts to aid in interoperability testing.
-This allows me to provide implementer feedback to the Working Groups at IETF, OpenID Foundation, and W3C as early and frequently as possible.
+My work lives where Internet Standards are shaped and tested in the real world.
+Since late 2013, I’ve been designing, maintaining, and evolving certified libraries that help developers confidently implement OpenID Connect and OAuth 2.
+I care deeply about interoperability, which is why I intentionally embrace optional features and early specification drafts.
+This hands-on approach lets me surface real implementation feedback early — and share it often — with the working groups at the IETF, OpenID Foundation, and W3C.

-Since 2020 I am also a collaborator on the Node.js project team, primarily focusing on maintenance and improvements to the 'node:crypto' module as well as Node's implementation of the W3C Web Cryptography API specification and its extensions.
-In 2025 I've joined the Node.js Technical Steering Committee (TSC).
+In 2020, I began contributing to the Node.js project, where my focus has been on strengthening and maintaining the node:crypto module, advancing Node.js’s implementation of the W3C Web Cryptography API, and extending it thoughtfully where the ecosystem needs it.
+In 2025, I was honored to join the Node.js Technical Steering Committee (TSC), helping guide the platform’s technical direction with care, rigor, and long-term sustainability in mind.

-Community support is crucial for the continued maintenance and improvement of these modules.
-If you find my modules useful, please consider becoming a 💗 sponsor.
+Open source thrives on community.
+The continued quality, security, and evolution of this work depend on shared support.
+If these projects have helped you or your team, I’d be grateful if you considered becoming a 💗 sponsor — it directly fuels the work that keeps these tools reliable and future-ready.